awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 + You can disable and enable alarms by using `DisableAlarmActions` and `EnableAlarmActions` \(`mon-disable-alarm-actions` and `mon-enable-alarm-actions`\)\.
 + You can test an alarm by setting it to any state using `SetAlarmState` \(`mon-set-alarm-state`\)\.
 This temporary state change lasts only until the next alarm comparison occurs\.
 + You can create an alarm using `PutMetricAlarm` \(`mon-put-metric-alarm`\) before you've created a custom metric\.
 For the alarm to be valid, you must include all of the dimensions for the custom metric in addition to the metric namespace and metric name in the alarm definition\.
 + You can view an alarm's history using `DescribeAlarmHistory` \(`mon-describe-alarm-history`\)\.
 CloudWatch preserves alarm history for two weeks\.
-Each state transition is marked with a unique time stamp\.
+Each state transition is marked with a unique timestamp\.
 In rare cases, your history might show more than one notification for a state change\.
-The time stamp enables you to confirm unique state changes\.
+The timestamp enables you to confirm unique state changes\.
 + The number of evaluation periods for an alarm multiplied by the length of each evaluation period cannot exceed one day\.

 **Note**